 Let's make sure we understand this clearly because there has been and will continue to be a great deal of confusion on this point and it's going to get worse.

 We will experience enough persecution as it is.
 If you're being faithful you should have already been feeling it all along.
 Those who didn't during previous generations were compromised and part of the world system.
-Instead of rejecting it, they embraced and got along rather nicely.
+Instead of rejecting it, they embraced it and got along rather nicely.

 The battle isn't about taxes and taking credits and subsidies.
 These are almost trivial things.
-Do not worship the state and depend on it but at the same time do not worship self-reliance, the security and power trap of money.
+Do not worship the state and depend on it but at the same time do not worship prideful self-reliance, the security and power trap of money.
 You cannot serve God and mammon.

 Instead step back, step outside, reject the world system and think about these things in a wholly different way.